sangcx5/AndroidCertficateTransparencyTest/README.md

-Certificate Transparency config for HTTPClient
+Certificate Transparency config for OKHTTP